Dialogue:

 With the Diversity Commons initiative, UKK will create an exploratory platform that can strengthen the development of a diversity agenda with a broad coalition of partner institutions, researchers and venues.

-As an interdisciplinary, international company, Kollektivet (The Collective) receives support to develop its brand, working method and international strategy.
+As a cross-artistic, international company, Enter Ghost receives support to develop its brand, working method and international strategy.

 C:NTACT